ermakovich/ermakovich/src/posts/automated-ui-testing-at-dock/index.md

 ## pptr-mock-server

 As I mentioned before, we use UI testing in several projects so it was natural to split some of the common logic into a separate library and share it between the projects.
 We created and open sourced a tiny **[pptr-mock-server](https://github.com/ermakovich/pptr-mock-server)** library.
-Currently it's lacking api documentation and unit tests, but at least it provides an idea about how to implement backendless testing using Puppeteer.
+Currently it's lacking api documentation and unit tests, but at least it provides an idea about how to implement backend-less testing using Puppeteer.

 ## Conclusion